Last Updated on 2024/11/12 by BrieferBob

 There is a trend to boycott Autism Speaks.
 The question is why?
 Why boycott Autism Speaks when it seems to at least on the surface provide support for such a heart touching issue?

 The group identified as Boycott Autism Speaks is made up of autistic adults.
-Joined by other advocates, they believe –they know that Autism Speaks is doing more harm to the cause of autism than good.
+Indeed, joined by other advocates, they believe –they know that Autism Speaks is doing more harm to the cause of autism than good.
 Beyond the issue of how Autism Speaks allocates funds raised under the guise of finding a cure for autism, Boycott Autism Speaks disdains the idea of needing to raise funds for finding a cure instead of what these autistic adults feel they really need; financial support of programs that help autistic people live and work as they desire.

 Boycott Autism Speaks claims that Autism Speaks consists of a Board of Directors that is entirely void of a single autistic member.

 The Massachusetts-based Judge Rotenburg Center is a treatment center for Autism.
 As of August, 2014, this center was under investigation for using electric shock as aversion therapy on autistic individuals by the FDA.
-Along with the fact that Autism Speaks supports the Judge Rotenburg Center, Boycott Autism Speaks strongly refutes the research that says autism is a result of vaccine use.
+Moreover, along with the fact that Autism Speaks supports the Judge Rotenburg Center, Boycott Autism Speaks strongly refutes the research that says autism is a result of vaccine use.

 First of all, to get a real clear picture of what’s happening at Autism Speaks, you would have to read John Elder Robison.
 He’s an author of a few books on the subject.
 He is someone who is himself autistic (although on the higher spectrum of function ability).
 He has written as to why he resigned after four years of holding a position on the Science and Treatment boards of Autism Speaks back in late 2013.